IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 **TENET 8** The Cardano Blockchain shall not unreasonably spend resources.

-**TENET 9** All users of the Cardano Blockchain shall be treated equitably, taking into account the collective desires of the Cardano Blockchain Community, consistent with the long-term sustainability and viability of the Cardano Blockchain.
+**TENET 9** All users of the Cardano Blockchain shall be treated fairly and impartially, taking into account the collective desires of the Cardano Blockchain Community, consistent with the long-term sustainability and viability of the Cardano Blockchain.

 **TENET 10** Financial stability shall be maintained and the total supply of ada shall not exceed 45,000,000,000 (45,000,000,000,000,000 lovelace).